 As the disease progresses, those with Alzheimer’s/dementia may become increasingly agitated and noncompliant during cleanings.
 Finding the right dentist with experience working with the elderly and persons with dementia is critical.
 Difficult dementia behaviors and diminishing capacity will eventually make regular cleanings too traumatic for your loved one.
 At that point, assisting your loved one with flossing, brushing and rinsing as often as possible is the best way to maintain oral health.

 If providing oral care for someone with Alzheimer’s disease (or meeting any other care needs) is overwhelming, please know that you always have a trusted partner in care with Nightingale Homecare.
-As the top provider of home care Glendale, AZ and the surrounding areas have to offer, we can provide a full range of professional Alzheimer’s care services through our specialized Connections Dementia Care program.
+As the top provider of home care in Glendale, AZ and the surrounding areas have to offer, we can provide a full range of professional Alzheimer’s care services through our specialized Connections Dementia Care program.
 Call us at (602) 504-1555 to learn more.